jito-foundation/restaking/docs/vault/accounts.md

 ## 1. About the program

 The vault program manages the vault receipt tokens (VRTs) and associated deposits.
 The program stores deposited funds and handles the minting and burning of tokenized stake.
+It also manages the vault's stake in an NCN, including delegation and slashing.

-## 2. Relationships
+## 2. Accounts

-The vault program interacts with other entities in the Jito Restaking protocol:
+All accounts for the vault program are defined in the [jito-vault-core](https://github.com/jito-foundation/restaking/tree/master/vault_core/src) crate.

-- Operators: The vault delegates to operators and manages these relationships
-- NCN: The vault interacts with NCN for slashing and other protocol-specific operations
-- Users: Deposit assets and receive VRTs, or burn VRTs to withdraw assets

-Below is a diagram of the relationships between the entities:
+More information about the theory of operation can be found in the [theory of operation](./theory_of_operation.md) section.

+### 2.1.
+Config

+The configuration account is a global account that is used to configure the vault program.
+It is used to set the restaking program and other program-wide settings.
+It also keeps track of the number of vaults, fee caps, and other program-wide settings.
+The number of vaults is used to programs can programmatically iterate through all vaults in the program.

-### 2.0.1.
-Vault NCN Ticket
+### 2.2.
+Vault

+The Vault account is a central component of the vault program, responsible for managing token deposits, VRT minting and burning, and delegation states.
+It contains several administrative pubkeys and other vault-wide settings.

+### 2.3.
+VaultNcnTicket

+- VaultNcnTicket is created by the vault to signify support (or lack of) for a given NCN.
+- VaultNcnTicket is activated through a warmup process.
+- VaultNcnTicket is deactivated through a cooldown process.
+- VaultNcnTicket is used to track the state of the vault's support for a given NCN.
+- Only the Vault ncn_admin pubkey can modify the VaultNcnTicket account.

 ```mermaid
 graph TD